thomas-scrace/gopaste/README.md

 Usage
 -----

-Execute the program.
-There are two optional arguments:

-    --store
-    --port

-The "store" argument must be an absolute path to an existing directory (gopaste will not attempt to create a directory) that is writeable by the user that will be running gopaste.
-This directory will be used to store paste files.
+Execute the program, specifying the absolute path to the directory to use as a store for pastes using the --store argument.
+This must be an existing directory that is writeable by the user running gopaste.
+Gopaste will not attempt to create a directory itself.

-The "port" arument should be the port number on which to serve.
+The optional --port argument specifies the TCP port number on which to serve gopaste.
+The default value is 8000.

-The store argument defaults to $HOME/gopaste.
-The port argument defaults to 8000.

 License